DSharpPlus/DSharpPlus/docs/articles/audio/voicenext/receive.md

 ### Write Event Handler

-We'll be able to receive incoming audio from the @DSharpPlus.VoiceNext.VoiceNextConnection.VoiceReceived event fired by
+We'll be able to receive incoming audio from the `VoiceNextConnection.VoiceReceived` event fired by `VoiceNext.VoiceNextConnection`.
-@DSharpPlus.VoiceNext.VoiceNextConnection.

 ```cs
 connection.VoiceReceived += ReceiveHandler;